 5) Submit Invoices in Their Original State

-A popular reason behind unsuccessful ungating is the submission of incorrect invoices with your request.
+A popular factor behind unsuccessful ungating is the submission of incorrect invoices with your request.

-Also, make sure to submit the invoice within the last 90-180 days of when it first arrived, with clear information about the wholesaler.
+Also, make sure to submit the invoice within the last 90 to 180 days of when it first arrived, with clear information about the wholesaler.

 It’s also important to handwrite the ASINs beside each product associated with your gated category applications.

 The easiest way to source the ASIN is to look at the Amazon product page for a given item.
 You’ll find the ASIN under the “Product Details” heading of the page.